james-world/spa-version-check/README.md

 - What should the user experience be?
 I envisage showing a dismissable banner for recommended upgrades, and something more imposing with a countdown for mandatory upgrades.
 - You'll need to think carefully about version numbering and what constitutes a breaking change.
 - You'll need to think about how the version number gets written into the code at build time.

+## Testing

+- It's actually fairly easy to test rxjs time based streams in Angular now, check out `version.service.spec.ts` for ideas of how to test this stuff.